A voice for

 In the liver, bhringaraj has demonstrated the ability to regulate the production of hepatic enzymes.
 It is a strong hepato-protective, supporting the correct balance of liver enzymes, ensuring efficient and effective liver metabolism.

-• Into the heart of Bhringaraj
+• Into the heart of bhringaraj

 Bhringaraj is renowned in Ayurvedic traditions as the primary remedy for all afflictions of the hair and scalp.
 It is viewed as a particularly cooling herb that will counteract and hot irritation throughout the body, including the blood.
 It will nourish the hair follicles and encourage new growth.
 It’s nourishing and cooling effect upon the scalp and head have also influenced the use of bhringaraj as a tonic for relieving mental nervous stress and tension and helping to relax the brain.